Vermont Lottery: In-House Tri-State Lottery Commission draw games

-Pick 3 & Pick 4
+Pick 3 and Pick 4

 Pick 3 and Pick 4 are drawn twice daily including Sundays.
 Prizes and options vary.

 Megabucks

 Megabucks Plus replaced Megabucks in July 2009; it also uses a 5+1 double matrix.
 The game draws 5 balls from 1 through 41, plus a megaball from 1 through 6.
 Games cost $2; minimum jackpot is $1,000,000.
 Drawings are Wednesdays and Saturdays.
 In the late 2010s somewhere, the name of the game's switched back as Megabucks.

 Gimme5

 On May 12, 2013, Maine, New Hampshire, and Vermont began Gimme5, with a top prize of $100,000 cash, to be split if there are multiple winners.
 Drawings are Mondays, Wednesdays, and Fridays.

 Multi-jurisdictional draw games

 Lucky for Life

 In 2009, the Connecticut Lottery began an in-house game, Lucky4Lífe, which became a regional game three years later, and became Lucky for Life.
 (Its drawings remain in Connecticut.)
 The top prize is $1,000-per-day for life; multiple winners split the prize.

 On September 17, 2013, Lucky for Life was revamped; changes include a $25,000-per-year second prize.
 Winners of either annuitized prize level are allowed to choose cash in lieu of the lifetime annuity, unlike the top prize in the previous versions.

 In January 2015, Lucky for Life became a "quasi-national" game.
 Players now choose 5 of 48 white balls and a green "Lucky Ball" numbered 01 through 18.
 As of April 2017, the game is offered in 22 states and the District of Columbia, with three more states expected to join.